Tommy Edman Preview, Player Props: Cardinals vs. Orioles

 Tommy Edman At The Plate

-- Edman has had at least one RBI in 23.1% of his games this season (27 of 117), with two or more RBI nine times (7.7%).
-He has also been responsible for three or more of his team's runs in six contests.
+- In 22.9% of his games this season, Edman has had at least one RBI.
+He's picked up more than one in 7.6% and driven in three or more of his team's runs in six contests.

+- He has scored in 46 of 118 games this season, and more than once 12 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.